tududes/web-sophon/INTERACTION_GUIDE.md

   - Any text that can be selected/copied

 ### Screenshot Interactions
-- **Hover** over screenshots to see the "🔍 Click to zoom" hint
+- **Download** screenshots using the 💾 Download button above each image
-- **Click and hold** to zoom in 2x
+- **Hover** over screenshots to zoom in 2x with mouse-following magnification
+- **Move mouse** around while hovering to explore all areas of the zoomed image
-- Screenshots won't collapse the parent event when clicked
+- Screenshots won't collapse the parent event when interacted with
-- Zoomed view includes a shadow effect for better visibility
+- Filenames include timestamp: `websophon-screenshot-YYYY-MM-DD-HH-MM-SS.png`

 ### Request/Response Debugging
 - **Click the section headers** to expand/collapse request or response data
 - **Section headers** have a colored background that changes on hover
-- **JSON data** is displayed in a monospace font for readability
+- **JSON responses** are automatically formatted with proper indentation
+- **Non-JSON responses** show as raw text with a warning indicator
-- **Text is selectable** for easy copying
+- **All text is selectable** for easy copying to clipboard
 - These sections are independent - won't affect the parent event state

+### Request Cancellation
+- **Pending requests** show a red "Cancel Request" button
+- **Click Cancel** to abort webhook requests that are taking too long
+- **Cancelled requests** are marked in history as "Request cancelled by user"
+- **Multiple pending requests** can be cancelled independently

 ### Field Last Results
 - Each field shows its **last evaluation** with time ago (e.g., "Last: TRUE 5 minutes ago")